Explore this guide to the genealogy of Jesus in the Bible with clear, easy-to-follow insights into biblical ancestry.

 For example, there is an entire generation of people from each of the 12 tribes of Israel, but only one of them is Messianic (line of the Messiah).
 We are familiar with Moses, although his lineage is from the tribe of Levi.
 We know of Joseph and his coat of many colors, but it was his brother Judah (yup, one that sold him into slavery!) whose lineage follows through to Joseph and Mary.

-Simplifying Your Bible Study Experience
+Simplify Your Bible Study Experience

-Celebrating the Women Too!
+Includes the Women Too!

 Traditionally genealogies only mention the men who carry on the family name, but to have those baby boys, a mother must be involved…I wanted to give these women a name and include both parents in the lineage where it was mentioned in the Bible.